-With changing government guidelines, you might be wondering where are the best places to get medical and antiviral face masks in the UK for you, and your family.
+With changing government guidelines, you might be wondering where to buy face masks.
+Today I’m sharing some of the best places to get medical and antiviral face masks in the UK for you, and your family.

-The UK government is now recommending that we wear face masks when in public places that are enclosed.
+The government is recommending that we wear masks in public places that are enclosed.
 So this might include supermarkets and public buildings.
 If you’re feeling crafty you can make your own mask quite easily.
-The government has provided easy instructions online.
+The government has provided instructions online.

-However, you might need something more specific such as an N95 mask for antiviral protection, or a reusable mask that will last for several weeks, or months.
-Over the past month, we’ve purchased a number of face masks for a number of family members and I’ve also worn masks when collecting my parents’ shopping.
+However, you might need an N95 mask for antiviral protection, or a reusable mask that will last for several months.
+Over the past month, we’ve purchased a number of face masks for family members.
+I’ve also worn masks when collecting my parents’ shopping.

-My view is that a fabric mask won’t protect ME, but it’s about preventing me from spreading germs to other people, if I have coronavirus and don’t have symptoms.
+My view is that a fabric mask won’t protect ME.
+It’s about preventing me from spreading germs to other people, if I have coronavirus.
 In situations that are more high risk, I’m likely to look for medical grade face masks, or masks with filters that can protect against viruses.